What are the services in Android systems and when are they used?

 How to change services in Android?

-For the Foreground Service to be compatible in Android 9, we must define the Permission in the project manifest section.
+For the Foreground Service to be compatible with Android 9, we must define the Permission in the manifest project section.

 49- The codes that should be in the AndroidManifest.xml section are as follows:

-51- If we click on the Start button, a notification will appear, and music will be played.
-This means that Foreground Service is compatible with all versions of Android.DotNek Android development services
+51- If we click on the Start button, a notification will appear, playing music.
+This means that Foreground is compatible with all versions of Android.DotNek Android development services